-8 Great Spots for Fall Colors Near LeadvilleAugust 30, 2018
+7 Sweet Spots for Fall Colors Near LeadvilleAugust 19, 2019

 Leaves are starting to change color in Leadville, Colorado, with hints of gold on the mountains.
 Fall comes early in North America’s highest city!
 Make sure you catch the fall colors in the mountains this year.
-Here are 8 great spots to see them:
+Here are 7 sweet spots where you can see them:

 1) Scenic Drive 1: Twin Lakes and Independence Pass: In the fall, bright yellow aspen light up the mountainsides behind Twin Lakes, large blue glacial lakes.
 Mt.
 Elbert and Mt.
 Massive, Colorado’s two highest peaks, rise just to the north.
 Large aspen groves stretch across Mt.
 Elbert’s lower flanks.
 Take Highway 82, part of the Top of the Rockies National Scenic and Historic Byway, into Twin Lakes for stunning views of the lakes.
 Continue west to Aspen for even more jaw-dropping scenery.
 Yellow and orange leaves glow on both sides of the road as it twists from Twin Lakes up to the summit of Independence Pass (12,095’) and down the western side to Aspen.

 2) Mt.
 Elbert Forebay Reservoir: A little off the beaten path and just up the hill from Twin Lakes is a hidden gem.
 Mt.
 Elbert Forebay Reservoir boasts shores shimmering with gold aspen, right at the foot of its namesake mountain.
 Take Highway 82 to County Road 24 (not Highway 24) just east of Twin Lakes Village to access this scenic spot.